RimasTr/sdp-group6/README.md

 Right-click on the project folder in the Package Explorer (left hand side of Eclipse).
 Go to 'Build Path > Add libraries'
 Now select 'LeJOS Library Container' and click 'Next'.
-Select either platform and click finish.
+Select the 'PC Libraries' and click finish.

-Now repeat this but at the end select the other platform.
+If you get an error here, it may be because you already have the older libraries loaded.
+Select go to 'Build Path > Configure Build Path'
+Now remove the 'NXT' and 'PC' libraries if they are there, and any LeJOS container libraries.
+The only libraries that should now be in your build path are:	- JRE System Library	- JUnit 4	- SDP (this should contain all the libraries that the rest of the code needs)

-You the code should now compile with no problems.
+You the code should now compile with only a few problems (The balle.brick.* classes won't compile as they rely on a different libary - don't worry about this).

+Again if not, make sure the SDP library contains the following libraries:Go to 'Build Path > Configure Build Path' Select 'SDP' then 'Edit' on the right hand side.
+Now select 'User Libaries'
+Select 'SDP' then 'Add JARs' on the right hand side.
+Now navigate to /sdp-group6/lib/ and all the .JAR files.
+Click 'OK', 'Finish' and then 'OK'.

+Now it should be working!

-4/ * IMPORTANT *
+4/
 Now exit Eclipse.
-Using the terminal, navigate to /*pathtoyourworkspace*/sdp-group6/ and run the eclipse.sh script.
-This will launch Eclipse with the correct paths loaded and the bluetooth code should run as well as compile now.

-E.g.
-$ cd
-$ cd /*pathtoyourworkspace*/sdp-group6/
+Every time you open Eclipse, you must open it from the terminal.
-$ ./eclipse.sh
+E.g. $ Eclipse-4.2

 5/ Eclipse is now running and all code should be working.
 If not, please let me know asap!

 - Jack